-A History of Its Industries, Railroads and Inventions
+A History of its Industries, Railroads and Inventions

-An Industrial History of Saratoga County
+Lost Industries of Saratoga County

 Book Table of Contents